Phase Noise in RF and Microwave Amplifiers: Analysis and design rules

 thus

-However amazing at first sight, this conclusion is not a surprise because in the chain the carrier is phase-shifted by $m$ independent random processes, while in the RA it is shifted by the same process $m$ times.
+However counterintuitive, this conclusion not a surprise to us because in the chain the carrier is phase-shifted by $m$ independent random processes, while in the regenerative-amplifier it is shifted $m$ times by the same slow process.